 Generally speaking, most entrepreneurs and marketers are looking for as many of the following actions to take place:

-• Link building from high authority sources
+- Link building from other websites and, particularly, high authority sources

-• Website engagement (like comments)
+- Website engagement through social media marketing (like comments)

 If you set specific targets related to these items, you’ll get things pointed in the right direction.
-Here are a few recommendations and suggestions for getting the most out of your pre-launch plan:

 1. Develop a 7-Second Elevator Pitch